 There is also some discussion of the phrase “George Lucas raped my childhood.”
 This emerged out of an episode of South Park (1997– ) used in regard to the big letdown that was Indiana Jones and the Kingdom of the Crystal Skull (2008).
 There is some debate as to whether the term rape is an overstatement with the majority tending towards the view that is was more akin to consensual sex.
 The film ends on an upbeat note with a number of fans thanking George Lucas for the enjoyment they have received so far and wishing that he would find a way to return to what it is that they love.

 Director Alexandre O. Philippe mostly specialises in documentaries about fandom.
-He has also made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that makes accurate predictions about the outcome of the World Cup; Doc of the Dead (2014) about zombie fandom; 78/52 (2017) about the making of the Psycho (1960) shower scene; Memory: The Origins of Alien (2019); and Leap of Faith: William Friedkin on The Exorcist (2019).
+He has also made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that makes accurate predictions about the outcome of the World Cup; Doc of the Dead (2014) about zombie fandom; 78/52 (2017) about the making of the Psycho (1960) shower scene; Memory: The Origins of Alien (2019); Leap of Faith: William Friedkin on The Exorcist (2019); and The Taking (2021) about the use of Monument Valley in Westerns.